JuliaAI/Imbalance.jl/docs/src/examples/effect_of_k_enn/effect_of_k_enn.md

 Let's use ENN undersampling to undersample the data.
 ENN undersamples the data by "cleaning it out" or in another words deleting any point that violates a certain condition.
 We can limit the number of points that are deleted by setting the `min_ratios` parameter.

 We will set `k=1` and `keep_condition="only mode"` which means that any point with a label that is not the only most common one amongst its 1-nearest neighbors will be deleted (i.e., must have same label as its nearest neighbor).
-By setting min_ratios=0.01 we set a very low bar, allowing ENN to delete points freely from all classes
+By setting all minimum ratios to 0.01 we set a very low bar, allowing ENN to delete points freely from all classes

 ```julia